 As information continues to grow at an unprecedented rate, more tools exist that enable people to create their own content, rather than simply consuming existing content.
-To ensure the right information reaches the right audience, employees need tools that support two-way communication and the personalisation of content.
+To ensure the right information reaches the right audience, employees need tools that support two-way communication and the personalization of content.

 Self-sufficiency no longer guarantees effectiveness.
 Employees need tools that allow them to

-What does it mean for your organisation?
+What does it mean for your organization?

 Big data and analytics have climbed to the top of the corporate agenda – with ample reason.
 Together, they promise to transform the way many companies do business, delivering performance improvements not seen since the redesign of core processes in the 1990s.
 As such, these tools and techniques will open new avenues of competitive advantage.